sepehr071/Crypto-price-OpenAI/README.md

   ```

 - **Submit a pull request**: Go to your fork on GitHub, select your branch, and click the 'Pull request' button.
 Fill out the form and submit.

-### Notes
-- Replace `yourusername` with your actual GitHub username.
-- Replace `'your_api_key_here'` with an appropriate placeholder or instruction for the user to replace this with their actual API key.
-- Adjust the repository URL and any specific details to fit the actual setup of your project on GitHub.
-- You may want to include an actual LICENSE file in your repository if you mention it in the README.
-The MIT License is commonly used for open source projects.